Mynamethang/sales-analytics/README.md

  ** Using Pyspark to extract dataset from local storage.

+ ** Analyze data in files and plan a suitable data pipeline and storage.

- ** Utilize ERD features in PostgerSQL to desgin a snowflake schema which is suitable for data.
+ ** Utilize ERD features in PostgerSQL to desgin a suitable snowflake schema.

  ** Perform 3 statges of data transformation to clean data, correct datatype and make suitable format for the schema.